lconcia/life_sciences_ml_at_tacc/docs/section3/build_your_own_nn.rst

     By standard performance metrics, our model is remarkably successful:

-    * Accuracy of 99.79% on the test set
+    * Accuracy of 99.84% on the test set
-    * Recall of 99.66% for poisonous mushrooms
+    * Recall of 99.74% for poisonous predictions
     * Precision of 99.91% for poisonous predictions
-    * F1-score of 99.79%
+    * F1-score of 99.83% for poisonous predictions

     **Why it's successful:**